GAIA - part of the Triptych collection 2026

 About me…

-I’ve worked in the field of engineering for most of my career.
+My passion for engineering has been at the centre of my career for over 30 years.
 I got such a kick out of creating safe and enjoyable places for people to inhabit.
-During my latter years this developed into a significant focus on sustainable solutions.
-I’m still heavily invested in pushing the sustainability agenda, however, I feel of late that I have failed in my part to communicate this effectively within the industry.
+During my latter years, this developed into a significant focus on sustainable built environmental solutions.
+I am still heavily invested in pushing the sustainability agenda across the construction industry.

-This new chapter in my creative journey excites me, and I hope you’ll join me in enjoying my art, but also exploring the ‘loud’ and ‘quiet’ conversations and information embedded in my art pieces.
+I am excited by this new chapter in my creative journey and I hope you will join me in enjoying my art, whilst also exploring the ‘loud’ and ‘quiet’ messages embedded within my art.

-Together with can make a difference to our home planet.
+Together we can make a difference to our home planet.

 Susan x